Rbhagwat62/College-Projects-2016/README.md

 - For speech recognition it uses Mel-frequency cestrum coefficien Algorithm.
 - Once the pronounced character is recognized corresponding character is send on serial which then displaced on GLCD.
 - Arduino Uno is interfaced with the GLCD to display the character.

+5.Nrf and Bluetooth based Home Automation
+- This Project contains
+	1. HTTP Server tab, also act as hotspot for mobile and mobile access it through local webpage.
+	2. Tab communicates with master hardware over bluetooth for controlling appliance and sending alerts
+	3. Master hardware communicates with slave devices over nrf based propritory rf network.
+- Slave device consists of Pir sensor and alaram device
+- Master device consists of Relay based hardware for controlling of AC appliances
+- This project only consists of codes for master and slave device (huter and PIR sensor).
+All devices has host mcu as P89v51 controller.